TeamIlluminati/G1ANT/MicrosoftTeams App Addon/Commands/MicrosoftTeamsAndroidAssignmentCommand.md

 ## Example

-This simple script demonstrates how users can view pending work to be completed in Microsoft Teams using G1ANT Studio/
+This simple script demonstrates how users can view pending work to be completed in Microsoft Teams using G1ANT Studio:

 ```G1ANT
 dialog message ‴Opening Microsoft Teams‴